DLogarta/pagss/README.md

 3. do "rm -rf *"
 4. do "rm -rf .*"
 5. Go to domains directory
-6. do "git clone https://github.com/DLogarta/pagss.git darkblue-pig-858589.hostingersite.com"
+6. do "git clone https://github.com/DLogarta/pagss.git pagss.tprod.site"
 7. do "ls" to verify
 8. do "cp .env.production .env"
 9. do "php artisan config:cache"